Muhammad-mansur/tindog/README.md

 # tindog
-a tinder website clone but for dogs
+a tinder kindof website but for dogs